Skip to main content

 Home sale contingency

-A home sale contingency is the highest risk and least common contingency on this list.
-It states that a buyer isn’t required to purchase from the seller if the buyer fails to sell their current home.
-A seller isn’t likely to accept this contingency because their home sale depends on the sale of someone else’s home.
+A home sale contingency is risky because it states that a buyer isn’t required to purchase from the seller if the buyer fails to sell their current home.
+A seller isn’t likely to accept this contingency because their home sale depends on the sale of someone else’s home, and that can be risky.

 What happens when the seller accepts a contingent offer?

 Once the seller accepts the contingency offer from the buyer, they can take their house off the market and hope the rest of the purchase goes swimmingly.
-If they accept the contingent offer but still want to keep their options open, they can do what is called a kick out clause and keep their home on the market for other potential buyers.
+If they accept the contingent offer but still want to keep their options open, they can enact what is called a kick-out clause.
+This clause lets them keep their home on the market for other potential buyers.

 If they get another offer, they must give the contingent buyer a certain window to make the purchase.
 If the buyer makes it in time, the home is theirs.
 If they don’t, the seller can “kick the buyer out” and go in a different direction.